 Once you have completed your pre-pharmacy requirements, you must complete four years of professional pharmacy course work to earn a Pharm.D.
 At the University of Mississippi, students who complete the pre-pharmacy program and first year of the professional curriculum receive a Bachelor of Science in Pharmaceutical Sciences (B.S.P.S.) degree.

 You may apply for admission to the professional program of the UM School of Pharmacy while completing your pre-professional courses.
-To be eligible, you must take the Pharmacy College Admission Test, or PCAT.
-Applications must be submitted online via the Pharmacy College Applications Service by November 1 for admission the following August.
+To be eligible, you must take the Pharmacy College Admission Test, or PCAT within the calendar year in which you apply.
+For example, a candidate applying for admission in November 2013 to begin in the fall of 2014 would have taken the PCAT during the 2013 calendar year prior to the application deadline.
+Applications must be submitted online by November 1 for admission the following August.
 Composite admission scores are based on the chart, opposite.

 For more information about admission, call us at 662-915-7996 or visit our website at www.pharmacy.olemiss.edu.